belse-de/micro-bit-move-collection/workshop/girlsday aufgaben-eng.md

 Display two symbols upon startup that alternate.

 ### Description:
 After turning on the robot, a symbol (for example: large heart) should be displayed.
-After a while (for example, 200ms), another symbol (for example: small heart) should be displayed.
-After a while (for example, 200ms), the first symbol should be displayed again.
+After a while (for example, after 200ms), another symbol (for example: small heart) should be displayed.
+After a while (for example, after 200ms), the first symbol should be displayed again.

 This should repeat indefinitely.